facebookresearch/pytorch_GAN_zoo/README.md

 ## Configuration file of a training session

-The minimum necessary file for a training session is a json with the following lines
+The minimum configuration file for a training session is a json with the following lines

 ```
 {